-We have successfully completed nine acquisitions, listed on the ASX and launched new products.
-Since our humble beginnings as a small Australian organisation, we have expanded to become a leading global supplier of software and professional services for superannuation, pension, life insurance, investment, private wealth, transfer agency and financial messaging, employing over 700 people in 16 offices across 10 countries.
+We have successfully completed nine acquisitions, were listed on the ASX for seven years and launched new products.
+Since our humble beginnings as a small Australian organisation, we have expanded to become a leading global supplier of software and professional services for superannuation, pension, life insurance, investment, private wealth, funds administration and financial messaging, employing over 950 people in 12 offices across 8 countries.

 Our vision is to create and deliver modern, open, agile business solutions that provide an enduring competitive advantage to clients by combining compelling functionality with modern technology.

 Our mission is to provide an offering that comprehensively satisfies client requirements across multiple geographies and lines of business, delivering economies of scale alongside business agility.

 Our day-to-day operations – across geographies, offices, departments, teams and individuals revolve around the pursuit of this vision and mission.